MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-additional-components.md

 |----------------------|-----------------------|
 | Export Financial Data |     |

+> [!NOTE]
-### We recommend that you install each Dynamics GP feature and additional component that you are going to register on all client computers.
+> We recommend that you install each Dynamics GP feature and additional component that you are going to register on all client computers.

 ## Adding or removing additional features